 \section{The models for spin-non-flip and spin-flip amplitudes}

-As noted above, our aim is study of spin-flip effects, assuming that they are determined mainly by $\Phi_5$ term.
-Therefore, we apply to the models considered here the assumption $\Phi_2=\Phi_3=\Phi_4=0$.
-If $\Phi_3\neq 0$ but has the same functional form as $\Phi_1$ then just redefinition of the couplings in $\Phi_1$ can be applied.
+As noted above, our aim is to study the spin-flip effects, assuming that they are determined mainly by the $\Phi_5$ term.
+Therefore, we apply here the assumption here the assumption $\Phi_2=\Phi_3=\Phi_4=0$ to the models considered.
+If $\Phi_3\neq 0$ but has the same functional form as $\Phi_1$, then just redefinition of the couplings in $\Phi_1$ can be applied.